 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and AACE.
-Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME) and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Continuing Nursing Education

 The maximum number of hours awarded for this Continuing Nursing Education activity is 13.75 contact hours.